bjatkin/KISSjs/README.md

 # TODO
  - [ ] Add a default component so any unpassed parameter can still be set
+ - [ ] I'm adding an excessive number of classes to deeply nested elements, this will probably negatively impact performance
  - [ ] If a property has no value the value defaults to it's name e.g. class="{long}" and then < p long > makes < p class="long" >
  - [ ] Add in a CSS Parser to make the CSS bundling more robust
  - [ ] Move the JS Parse to it's own module to clean up the naming